 Prior to joining the firm, Ms. Enix-Ross served as a Senior Legal Officer and Head of the External Relations and Information Section of the World Intellectual Property Organization (WIPO) Arbitration and Mediation Center in Geneva, Switzerland.
 Before joining WIPO, Ms. Enix-Ross was the Director of International Litigation for the Dispute Analysis and Corporate Recovery Services Group (DA&CR) of Price Waterhouse, and, before that, served, for seven years, as the American representative to the International Chamber of Commerce (ICC) International Court of Arbitration.

-Ms. Enix-Ross is the Immediate Past Chair of the American Bar Association (ABA) House of Delegates and current Chair of ABA Day on the Hill.
-She is a former Chair of the ABA Center for Human Rights and Chair of the Center’s Business and Human Rights Project.
-She is a former Chair of the ABA Section of International Law, where she was the Goal IX Officer and Co-Founded the Women’s Interest Network (WIN).
+Ms. Enix-Ross is President of the American Bar Association (ABA).
+She is a past Chair of the ABA House of Delegates and a former Chair of the ABA Center for Human Rights and Chair of the Center’s Business and Human Rights Project.
+She is also a former Chair of the ABA Section of International Law, where she was the Goal IX Officer and co-founded the Women’s Interest Network (WIN).
 As the WIN Chair, Ms. Enix-Ross was instrumental in working with the International Bar Association to create their Women’s Interest Group (WIG).
 Ms. Enix-Ross participated in the inaugural meeting of WIG.
 During her tenure as Chair of the International Law Section, she led an International Legal Exchange (ILEX) delegation to Ghana (where she delivered an address commemorating the country’s 50th anniversary of independence), Liberia and Sierra Leone.
-Ms. Enix-Ross is a Vice President of the World Justice Project a former Chair of the ABA’s Section Officers Conference, and a Fellow of the American Bar Foundation.
-She is a Vice Chair of the International Bar Association (IBA) Bar Issues Commission and a past ABA representative to the IBA.
+Ms. Enix-Ross is a Vice President of the World Justice Project, a former Chair of the ABA’s Section Officers Conference, and a Fellow of the American Bar Foundation.
+She is a former Vice Chair of the International Bar Association (IBA) Bar Issues Commission and a past ABA representative to the IBA.

 Ms. Enix-Ross joined the firm in 2002.
 She received her J.D. from the University of Miami School of Law in 1981, a Diploma in Comparative Law from the Parker School of Foreign and Comparative Law of Columbia University in 1989 and a Certificate in International Law from the London School of Economics in 1979.